Alexk27197/Frontend-Employees-app-MERN/README.md

 - **React**: Front-end framework for building user interfaces.
 - **Styled Components**: For styled UI components.
-- (Add any other significant libraries or tools you used.)

 ## Installation & Setup 🛠️